pl4nty/anutimetable/README.md

 **Future directions:**
 * Move away from Azure functions (to client side logic and GitHub Actions where possible)
-* The [Class Allocation Project](https://services.anu.edu.au/planning-governance/current-projects/class-allocation-project) team intend to roll out a new timetabling experience in semester 2 2022 or 2023.
+* The [Class Allocation Project](https://services.anu.edu.au/planning-governance/current-projects/class-allocation-project) team intend to roll out a new timetabling experience ~~in semester 2 2022 or 2023~~ eventually.
 Once this transition is complete this project will be archived or rewritten as the Python scraper will be obsolete.

 **Contributing:**
 * If you would like to contribute bug reports or to the development, please join the [CSSA Discord server](https://cssa.club/discord) and chat with us in the #timetable channel